garrandall/popular-music-data/tracks/heaven-in-your-arms-dan-hartman.md

 That I'm thinking of you, can't you see
 You're the only one in my fantasy

-Ooh-ooh, it must be heaven in your arms
+Oh-oh it must be heaven in your arms
 I don't doubt it now
-Ooh-ooh, it must be heaven in your arms
+Oh-oh it must be heaven in your arms
 I need to know it now
-Ooh-ooh, it must be heaven in your arms
+Oh-oh it must be heaven in your arms
 Oh yeah

 I'm alone, don't want no one else